dangazineu/agentza/experimental/reference/SPEC.md

    - Follow the provided Java reference implementation closely.
    - Any deviations between language implementations must be explicitly noted in the code.
    - Ensure that block chaining, digital fingerprint calculation, and signature verification conform to the specification.

-Please use this refined prompt as the foundation for your implementation.
-Any future modifications—such as adding new business operations or external API calls—must remain aligned with the overall structure and security principles detailed herein.